EarthScope/earthscopestraintools/README.md

 distribution script to generate a subset tdb array based on a time query and package as tarball

-### load_level2 notebook
-notebook for demoing various ways to query processed strain data from tiledb and how to plot the data

 ### bottle.py
 library for reading gtsm bottle files